Mastering HACCP for Butcher Shops: A Comprehensive Guide to Raw Meat Safety

 Monitoring and Verification of HACCP Systems

 In the intricate world of butcher shops, the implementation of a robust Hazard Analysis and Critical Control Points (HACCP) system is paramount to ensuring food safety and compliance with regulatory standards.
-However, the mere establishment of these systems is insufficient; their ongoing monitoring and verification are crucial for maintaining high safety standards and fostering consumer trust.
+However, the mere establishment of these systems is insufficient; their ongoing monitoring and verification are required to maintaining high safety standards and fostering consumer trust.

 Establishing Monitoring Protocols